imaxs/EasyJection/README.md

     }
 }
 ```
-**➡️ This approach has some problems:**
+*➡️ This approach has some problems:*
 - ❌ The need to always assign fields in the inspector.
 - ❌ Unity doesn't support displaying C# interfaces in the Inspector (Interfaces are not serializable).

-There is an attempt at a solution:
+⬇️ There is an attempt at a solution:
 <table><tr><td><details>
  <summary>📃 Cube.cs</summary>